 Audio and video recording are not allowed at South Carolina Philharmonic concerts out of respect for the performers and your fellow concertgoers.
 However, you are encouraged to take photos before and after the concert (remember to tag us @thescphil).

 Absolutely!
 It’s a great experience for children seven and older.
 1/2 Price Student Rush tickets are available 30 minutes prior to each Masterworks Concert.

-Our Masterworks Series our largest program.
-We play by Bach, Beethoven, Brahms, Bernstein, Mozart, Copland, and more.
+Our Masterworks Series concerts represent our largest program.
+We play pieces by Bach, Beethoven, Brahms, Bernstein, Mozart, Copland, and more.
 The Pops Series is where you’ll hear “popular” music like movie music, Holiday music, Broadway, etc.